apache/zeppelin/docs/setup/operation/upgrading.md

  - From 0.9, we change the notes file name structure ([ZEPPELIN-2619](https://issues.apache.org/jira/browse/ZEPPELIN-2619)) and move permissions info from `notebook-authorization.json` into note file itself [ZEPPELIN-3985](https://issues.apache.org/jira/browse/ZEPPELIN-3985).
 So when you upgrading zeppelin to 0.9, you need to upgrade note file.
 Here's steps you need to follow:
    1. Backup your notes file in case the upgrade fails
    2. Call `bin/upgrade-note.sh -d` to upgrade note, `-d` option means to delete the old note file, missing this option will keep the old file.
+ - From 0.9, Zeppelin server bind `127.0.0.1` by default instead of `0.0.0.0`.
+Configure `zeppelin.server.addr` property or `ZEPPELIN_ADDR` env variable to change.

+### Upgrading from Zeppelin 0.8.1 (and before) to 0.8.2 (and later)
+ - From 0.8.2, Zeppelin server bind `127.0.0.1` by default instead of `0.0.0.0`.
+Configure `zeppelin.server.addr` property or `ZEPPELIN_ADDR` env variable to change.

 ### Upgrading from Zeppelin 0.7 to 0.8